-If you’re starting a raw food diet, you definitely want to make sure you learn enough about it so you can achieve success on a raw vegan lifestyle.
+If you’re starting a raw food diet or a plant-based diet, you definitely want to make sure you learn enough about it so you can achieve success on a this lifestyle.
 Having thrived on a mostly raw food plan for 16 years in between us, we’re excited to share the ins and outs about eating this way.

 When people hear about raw foods, they usually think that it’s all to do with eating a few salad leaves with some sticks of carrot and so is a dull and tasteless diet.